Jaland/godot-lobby-frontend/README.md

 ## Clean Up

-Currently the workflow requires the application is deleted, fortunately that ia pretty simple to do through the Digital Ocean UI.
+Currently the workflow requires the application is deleted in order to rerun, fortunately that ia pretty simple to do through the Digital Ocean UI.
 Just navigate to the App and hit `Actions` -> `Destroy App`

 ![Destroy App](config/readme/assets/destroy_app.png)